cvondrick/poor-man-parallel/README.md

 3. Press `Ctrl+b y` to synchronize all the panes.
 4. Start typing, and your input will be broadcast to all machines.

+## Best practices
+If you write your scripts in the right way, you can use the above workflow to process data in parallel.
+Below is a psuedo-code that shows the basic idea.
+It assumes you are using a networked file system (such as NFS).

+    workload = ["file1.json", "file2.json", ...]

+    random.shuffle(workload) # in matlab, you must remember to set the random seed

+    for workitem in workload:
+      in_path = "input/" + workitem
+      out_path = "output/" + workitem
+      lock_path = out_path + ".lock"

+      if exist(out_path) or exist(lock_path):
+        continue
+      mkdir(lock_path) # create lock file

+      # do heavy lifting here that eventually writes out_path

+      rmdir(lock_path) # remove lock file

+## CSAIL instructions

+Remember, everytime you connect to a CSAIL machine, you must authenticate, otherwise your jobs will be killed eventually.
+To get around this, you can start your session with `longscreen`, and start tmux inside the longscreen.